iamvery/feenix/README.md

 end
 ```

 That looks much more like a Phoenix endpoint.
-The final offender is the router.
+Hope over the router for now and look at the controller.

 ### The Controller